Mechanics Lien vs. Construction Lien

 Lien laws vary from state to state.
 The requirements for who can file a lien, the notices required, the deadlines for filing, and the procedures for enforcing a lien all differ depending on the jurisdiction.

-For instance, a few states require material suppliers or subcontractors to give notice 20 days in advance, whereas others have different deadlines for residential and commercial projects.
+For instance, a few states require material suppliers or subcontractors to give notice 20 days prior to filing, whereas others have different deadlines for residential and commercial projects.

-Hence, it is advisable that contractors and subcontractors study local laws or, better yet, seek legal advice about the requirements in their jurisdiction.
+Therefore, contractors and subcontractors should study local laws or, better yet, seek legal advice about the requirements in their jurisdiction.
 Failing to observe state-specific requisites may completely forfeit lien rights.

-• Texas: Monthly notices to owners and lenders are required by the 15th day of the following month.
+Texas: Monthly notices to owners and lenders are required by the 15th day of the month following the work.

 Contractors should study their state’s lien statutes or seek legal advice to avoid losing rights.